Khairatabad Ganesh: Origins

 A 1 ft high idol of the Hindu deity Ganesha was first established in 1954 at Khairatabad locality in Hyderabad to commemorate the festival of Ganesh Chaturthi.
 It was started by Singari Shankaraiah, Indian independence movement activist and former corporator, who was inspired by Bal Gangadhar Tilak's call in 1893 to celebrate the festival as a mark of unity.

 Devotees participate in the 10-day festival where thousands of people visit the Khairatabad Ganesh every day from various parts of the city, and other places.
 On the 11th day, the idol is immersed in the nearby Hussain Sagar lake.

 Chinnaswamy Rajendran, who previously worked in film set designing in South Indian cinema, has been the chief architect and supervising the design of the idol since 1978.
 In 1978, the organizers had commissioned a backup idol to be built at Dhoolpet, a neighbourhood in Hyderabad, had Chinnaswamy unable to deliver.
 The idol has been placed outside the temple since 1978.

 Height

 The height of the idol constructed increased one foot every year since 1954 until 2014 where it reached 60 ft.
 The organizing committee then decided to reduce the height gradually, following the High Court's order to cap the height at 20 ft.
 In 2019, the height was increased to 61 ft due to requests from the devotees.
+Later height was increased in year 2024(70 feet).